 Priding themselves on helping ordinary people with legal problems, the firm’s attorneys are experts in a number of areas, many of them connected to personal injury: auto accidents, workers’ compensation, nursing home abuse, wrongful death, premises liability, Social Security Disability and bankruptcy cases, and cases related to Asbestos and Mesothelioma.

 Some of these lawyers work outside the main office in an independent contractor situation.
-Massey and Associates also handles class action and multi-district litigation for such cases as defective medical devices and recalls of items like implants or prosthetics.
+Massey & Associates, P.C. also handles class action and multi-district litigation for such cases as defective medical devices and recalls of items like implants or prosthetics.

 “Many personal injury firms think slip and fall cases are too small to worry about,” Massey says.
 “But I believe the reason more grocery stores have mats and wet floor signs alerting customers to potential dangers is that enough of us have brought lawsuits to the court that highlight these dangerous conditions.
 A prominent lawsuit and jury verdict can bring things to light and effect positive changes that benefit everyone.”